PERIODIC_VOLUME_POLICY

 • Anti-fraud / pace limits (e.g. cap a hot wallet at 10 M OKRW per 30d to catch compromise faster).

-• Combined with EAS_POLICY: the EAS-conditional variant OKRW_EAS_PERIODIC_VOLUME_LIMIT_POLICY lets you have different limits for attested vs un-attested users, which is the more common production setup.
+• Combined with EAS_POLICY: the EAS-conditional variant OKRW_EAS_PERIODIC_VOLUME_LIMIT_POLICY lets you have different limits for attested vs un-attested users — the more common production setup.

 Source: maroo